-The decrease in Retail Revenues was caused primarily by lower prices.
+The decrease in Retail Revenues resulted from both lower prices and energy sales.
 As provided by a process included in the OPUC's 2001 general rate order, PGE reduced its retail customer rates on January 1, 2003 to reflect a decrease in projected 2003 variable power costs (see "Retail Rate Changes" in the Financial and Operating Outlook section for further information).
-Partially offsetting the lower prices was an increase in retail energy sales, due to both warmer temperatures and an increase in the number of customers during the last year.
-Residential and Commercial energy use increased 3% and 1%, respectively, from last year's second quarter.
-Decreased Wholesale (Non-Trading) Revenues resulted from lower energy sales due to a reduction in energy marketing activity, reduced hydro production, and increased retail load requirements.
-Partially offsetting the decrease in wholesale energy sales was a 22% increase in average wholesale power prices, reflecting both increased natural gas prices and adverse hydro conditions in the region.
+A decrease in retail energy sales from last year's third quarter also contributed to lower revenues.
+Industrial energy sales declined 20%, with approximately half of such decline attributable to a single large customer which began generating its own power requirements in the second quarter of 2003; such customer had previously purchased energy from the Company under a market-based pricing option.
+The decline in industrial energy sales was partially offset by a 6% increase in Residential energy use and a 2% increase in Commercial energy use due to warmer summer temperatures and an increase in the number of customers serve d.
+Increased Wholesale (Non-Trading) Revenues resulted primarily from a 43% increase in average wholesale power prices, reflecting higher summer temperatures as well as increased natural gas prices and adverse hydro conditions in the region.
+Higher wholesale energy sales were attributable to warmer regional summer temperatures and a reduction in the Company's retail load requirements.
 The increase in Other Operating Revenues was primarily related to sales of natural gas in excess of generating plant requirements, as power purchases in the wholesale market economically displaced more expensive gas-fired thermal generation.
-Such sales in the second quarter of 2003 resulted in a \$2 million gain, compared to a loss of \$3 million in the second quarter of 2002.
+Such sales in the third quarter of 2003 resulting from low natural gas prices.

-Purchased Power and Fuel expense decreased \$34 million (13%) due to both lower system load, resulting from reduced wholesale energy sales, and lower average power prices.
-PGE's average variable power cost decreased 8% from the second quarter of 2002, due primarily to a decrease in the average cost of power purchases.
-Purchased Power and Fuel expense in the second quarter of 2002 included a credit for the deferral of approximately \$4 million related to the Company's power cost mechanism then in effect, while the second quarter of 2003 includes a \$6 million charge for the amortization of costs deferred under the mechanism, which were recovered from customers in the second quarter.
+Purchased Power and Fuel expense increased \$26 million (8%) due to increases in both total system load and average power prices.
+Total system load increased 2%, with a 26% increase in thermal generation largely offset by decreases in both power purchases and hydro generation.
+Total generation met approximately 45% of PGE's retail load during the third quarter of 2003, compared to 37% last year.
+PGE's average variable power cost increased about 1% from the third quarter of 2002, due primarily to an increase in the average cost of purchased power.
+Purchased Power and Fuel expense in the third quarter of 2002 included a \$5 million charge related to an adjustment of power costs deferred under the Company's power cost adjustment mechanism then in effect.
+The third quarter of 2003 includes an \$8 million charge for the amortization of costs deferred under the mechanism in prior years, which were recovered from customers during the quarter.
 There is currently no power cost adjustment mechanism in place for 2003.
-Company generation approximated that of last year's second quarter, as increased coal-fired generation largely offset decreased combustion turbine and hydro generation.
-Total generation met approximately 30% of PGE's retail load during the sec ond quarter of 2003, compared to 31% last year.
+Also included in third quarter 2003 expense is an \$11 million provision for uncollectible accounts receivable for wholesale electricity sales in the California market during 2000 and 2001.
+(For further information, see "Receivables - California Wholesale Market" in Item 2. - "Management's Discussion and Analysis of Financial Condition and Results of Operations").

-The following table indicates PGE's total system load (including both retail and wholesale but excluding energy trading contracts) for the second quarter of 2003 and 2002.
-Average variable power costs exclude the effect of PGE's power cost mechanisms, discussed above, on purchased power and fuel costs.
+The following table indicates PGE's total system load (including both retail and wholesale but excluding energy trading contracts) for the third quarter of 2003 and 2002.
+Average variable power costs exclude the effect of PGE's power cost mechanisms and provisions for uncollectible accounts receivable, discussed above, on purchased power and fuel costs.